 California is a very small city located in the state of Missouri.
 With a population of 4,484 people and just one neighborhood, California is the 153rd largest community in Missouri.

-Unlike some cities, California isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in California are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, California is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, California is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in California who work in office and administrative support (15.78%), food service (9.17%), and sales jobs (8.62%).

 California is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.